fncbook/fnc/chapter2/polyinterp.md

 ```{index} interpolation
 ```

 The United States carries out a census of its population every 10 years.
 Suppose we want to know the population at times in between the census years, or to estimate future populations.
-One technique is to find a polynomial that passes through all of the data points.[^census]
+One technique is to find a polynomial that passes through all the data points.[^census]

 (definition-polyinterp-polyinterp)=
 ::::{prf:definition} Polynomial interpolation